 In early 2020, our CEO had substantial input in the determination of executive compensation other than his own and made recommendations for the compensation of all of the other NEOs that were ultimately approved by our Compensation Committee and Board in January and February of 2020.
 Our CEO's compensation was determined and approved by our Compensation Committee and Board.
-The CEO was not present during voting or deliberations by our Compensation.
+The CEO was not present during voting or deliberations by our Compensation Committee or our Board regarding his compensation.